amateur-writings/amateur-writings.github.io/_posts/2021-09-10-on-pain-not-knowing-the-answers.md

 ---

-> "..there is always soma, delicious soma, half a gramme for a half-holiday, a gramme for a week-end, two grammes for a trip to the gorgeous East, three for a dark eternity on the moon..."
+> "..there is always soma, delicious soma, half a gramme for a half-holiday, a gramme for a week-end, two grammes for a trip to the gorgeous East, three for a dark eternity on the moon…"

 *"A gramme (of soma) is better than a damn",* wrote Aldous Huxley in his dystopian novel 'Brave New World'.
 Soma is a drug that kills all sadness and worry, our lives could be pain-free\!
 A condition which is putatively considered the best state one could ever live in.
 But is it really what we want?&nbsp;